From circa 1972-1975 to 2005

-Jar of ovoid form with tall neck, flared mouth and flatten rim.
-A circular clay pad attached to recessed base.
-Eight grooved loop handles with thumb-pressed ends on shoulder.
+Jar of ovoid form with angular shoulder, tall neck, flared mouth and flatten rim, slightly splayed foot and recessed base with a circular mark.
+Eight grooved loop handles on shoulder.

-Decoration: six incised rings and four applique flower design on neck, eight auspicious objects in low relief alternate with loop handles on shoulder, right above a band of applique rosette.
-Below this band is a row of raised cloud collars.
-Two pairs of incised upright dragon confronting a flaming pearl in alternate with a peony spray and plum blossom on body.
-A band of bosses above foot.
+Decoration: a row of stamped flower motifs alternate with loop handles on shoulder, right above a band of incised leafy scroll.
+Below this band is a row of stamped cloud collars.
+Two pairs of incised upright dragon confronting a flaming pearl in alternate with a lotus spray and a flower spray on body.

 - Published References

 - Marie-France Dupoizat.
-Recherches sur les Jarres en Asie du Sud-Est. L'École des Hautes Études en Sciences Sociales, Paris. p.
-505-506.
+Recherches sur les Jarres en Asie du Sud-Est. L'École des Hautes Études en Sciences Sociales, Paris. pp. 505-506.

 - Collection Area(s)